francisbarton/quafira/README.md

 # quafira

-A personalised Quarto HTML document template using ~~Fira Sans~~ [Fira GO](https://bboxtype.com/typefaces/FiraGO/) and with nice support for gt tables and ggplot2 charts.
+A personalised Quarto HTML document template using [Fira Sans](https://github.com/bBoxType/FiraSans/) and with nice support (to come!) for gt tables and ggplot2 charts.

 ** IN DEVELOPMENT **